pySRURGS/pyGOURGS/README.md

 The artificial ant problem is one in which we identify a search strategy for an ant searching for breadcrumbs to eat.
 The crumbs are distributed in a path within a 32 x 32 grid.
+The better the solution, the more pieces of food are eaten by the end of the simulation.
 Included in our `/examples/` folder, there are three maps, the `johnmuir_trail.txt`, `losaltoshills_trail.txt`, and the `santafe_trail.txt`.
 By default, the example in `examples/ant.py` runs against the `johnmuir_trail.txt`.
 In the `johnmuir` grid